Leadership

 Join Chief Shelly Carter (she just got a promotion!) and Dr. Candice McDonald for an inside discussion on women & minority leadership in the fire service.
 Course takeaways include an overview of the current state of women and minorities in the volunteer fire service, ways to promote leadership opportunities for qualified women and minorities, and methods for being an intentional champion of women and minorities in leadership positions.

 This class is designed to give the participant an overview on leadership in the fire and emergency services as well as tips to help them succeed in leadership roles.
+Developing strong leadership in fire and emergency services begins with understanding personnel's unique challenges in these roles.
+This includes exploring key leadership principles and strategies that address decision-making under pressure and effective team management.
+Providing practical tools and actionable insights ensures leaders are prepared to navigate complex situations confidently.

 • Contains 7 Component(s)